attila-lendvai/maru/README.md

-Backporting and bootstrapping the latest semantics from the `piumarta` branch is done: the `eval.l` in the latest branch of this repo should be semantically equivalent with the `eval.l` that resides in the `piumarta` branch, although we have arrived to this state on two different paths:
+Backporting and bootstrapping the latest semantics from the `piumarta` branch is done: the `eval.l` in the latest branch of this repo should be semantically equivalent with the `eval.l` that resides in the `piumarta` branch, although, we have arrived to this state on two different paths:

-  - Ian, while evolving Maru, kept his `eval.c` and `eval.l` semantically in sync,
+  - Ian, while evolving Maru, kept his `eval.c` and `eval.l` semantically in sync

   - while I have bootstrapped the new features: I started out from an earlier version of the `eval.l` + `eval.c` couple (the [minimal